zxxx98/gger/README.md

 # gger
-A registration machine that can batch register Google accounts.
+A registration machine that can batch register Google emails.